Alonzo Black: Career

-In 1967 Black joined the Prince George's County Police Department as the first African American police officer in Prince George's County.
+In 1967 Black joined the Prince George's County Police Department as the first African American policeman hired by Prince George's County.

 Following his admission to the Maryland State Bar in 1977, Black embarked on a career as a prosecuting attorney, serving in both the district and circuit courts.
 He became an Assistant Counsel to the state in the Prince George's County State's Attorney Office.
 For a period of two years, he played a key role in coordinating grand jury cases.
 In 1979, Black then joined the 459th Airlift Wing (459 AW) which is an Air Force Reserve Command unit based at Andrews Air Force Base in Maryland where he went on to become a staff sergeant and served 2 years in communications and combat readiness.
 In 1992, Black transitioned to civil practice, retiring from his position as a prosecuting attorney.

 Black joined the Prince George's County Sheriff's Office as a deputy and legal counsel.
 He quickly rose through the ranks, demonstrating leadership skills and a commitment to serving the community.
 In 1993, Black was appointed to the position of Assistant Sheriff.
 Black's dedication to public safety and his approach to law enforcement earned him recognition within the department.
 Within a year, he was promoted to the role of chief assistant sheriff, becoming the second-in-command of the agency.
 He held this position until he ran in the 1998 election.
 In 1998 Alonzo Black wins the election and is voted as the first African American Sheriff of Prince George's County.

 During his tenure as sheriff, Black implemented several initiatives aimed at enhancing community relations, improving public safety, and reducing crime rates in Prince George's County.
 He actively collaborated with local organizations, community leaders, and law enforcement agencies to develop comprehensive strategies for crime prevention and community outreach.

 Black's efforts to promote transparency and accountability within the Sheriff's Office resulted in the implementation of various reforms, including enhanced training programs for deputies, improved internal policies, and increased community involvement in shaping law enforcement practices.